spdx/spdx-spec/chapters/file-information.md

 ### 8.14.2 Intent

-Here, the intent is to provide the recipient of the SPDX Document with a list of one or more contributors (credits).
+Here, the intent is to provide the recipient of the SPDX document with a list of one or more contributors (credits).
 This is one way of providing acknowledgement to the contributors of a file.
 This would be useful, for example, if a recipient company wanted to contact copyright holders to inquire about alternate licensing.

 ### 8.14.3 Examples